joclement/simple-IDS-analysis/README.md

 They are described in the following.

 ### Convert data from CTU-13 to Arff

 #### To execute the data-preparation:
 1. run the jar via the command line f.x. like this
    ```
    java -jar data-preparation-1.0-SNAPSHOT-jar-with-dependencies.jar
    ```
+2. This program(jar) takes required and optional parameters.
-2. Use `-h | --help` to get a help message to know how to use the parameters.
+  * Use `-h | --help` to get a help message to know the parameters, how to use them and their default values.
+  * Required Options:
-3. add the scenario you want to prepare (multiple are possible):
+    * Add the scenario you want to prepare (multiple are possible):
-   ` -s | --scenarios SCENARIO1, SCENARIO2, ...`
+      `-s | --scenarios SCENARIO1, SCENARIO2, ...`
+  * Optional Parameters:
-4. add the CTU13 dataset-directory:
+    * Add the CTU13 dataset-directory:
       `-c | --ctu DIR`
+    * Add the destination folder, in which the results are saved: `-d | --destFolder`
+    * Set percentage of the data for the training set: `-p | --percentageTrain`
+    * Set the last number from option `-s` as the test scenario: `-t | --seperateTestScenario`
+    * Use `-r` to remove all Background Instances: `-r | --removeBackground`

 #### Examples: